privacy-scaling-explorations/core-program/2024/week4_plonk.md

 # Week 4 - PLONK

-The exercise this week is required to do, your group has to publish a blogpost on PLONK and present at the end of the week and finish Rustlings.
+The exercise this week is required to do, your group has to publish a blogpost on PLONK and present at the end of the week.

-## Practical

-Many zk proof systems are written in Rust.
-Learn Rust with [Rustlings](https://rustlings.cool/).
-It's a game with nearly 100 challenges.
-You are required to finish it.

 ## Study